AndyyAD/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This is a Tic-Tac-Toe.
 A Xs and Os game made by me in HTML, CSS and JS.
-This is made using minimax algorithm which make this game impossible to win.
-You will either lose or this game will end in a draw.
+You can easily play this with your friend and enjoy your friend

-Try to defeat this game:
+Click to try the game